adelberteng/decidophobia_helper/README.md

 # decidophobia_helper
 For people who suffer from Decidophobia.

+Don't worry, Be happy.